 7: The Scrum Team discusses what to do in the next sprint, with everyone giving input.
 This is important to perform so that there is a Sprint Review contribution to the next Sprint Planning session.

-The Purpose of a Scrum Sprint Review
+What is The Purpose of Scrum Sprint Review

 Once these elements are included in whichever form the meeting facilitator (either the Product Owner or the Scrum Master) feels works best, the Scrum sprint review will have achieved its purpose.
 But what exactly is its purpose?
 Well, like any review, a sprint review is the perfect opportunity for reflection on how the previous week to month’s work went and what can be learned from the experience.